genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

     * using the `cn` attribute (Common Name)
     * using the `sAMAccountName` in Windows
 * `bypassLoginInternalAuth` this is a boolean flag that prevents internal authorisation checks on login
-* `onFirstLogin` is a function that is called the first time a user has been authenticated who doesn't already exist in the database.
+* `onFirstLogin` is a function that is called the first time a user who doesn't already exist in the database has been authenticated.
 Here you can define two things:
-  * how the `User` and its `UserAttributes` will be created from the token after the user has been authenticated using the `createUser` function
+  * how the `User` and its `UserAttributes` will be created from the token after the user has been authenticated, using the `createUser` function
-  * which user permissions are allocated using `createUserPermissions`
+  * which user permissions are allocated, using `createUserPermissions`
-* `onLoginSuccess` this is a function which is invoked on a successful LDAP login: for example, it allows you to insert a user into the database when it exists in LDAP but not the database.
+* `onLoginSuccess` this is a function which is invoked on a successful LDAP login; for example, it allows you to insert a user into the database when it exists in LDAP but not yet in the database.
 * `useTLS` this is a boolean value indicating whether or not to use TLS encryption on the connection to the remote LDAP server.

 For more information about the various authentication types, see the [Authentication overview](../../../server/access-control/authentication-overview/).